missingno7/openagent/docs/exe_collision_table_research.md

 # EXE-derived Secret Agent collision table

+Status: superseded first-pass extraction.
+Keep this file as historical evidence, but do not use it as the current mission collision source.
+The newer pipeline is `docs/runtime_collision_table_research.md`, `docs/exe_runtime_mechanisms_pass2.md`, `docs/exe_mechanisms_pass5.md`, and the generated `openagent/exe_runtime_collision.py`.

+Most importantly, this first pass did not include the later mission parser contexts and therefore gave the wrong current conclusion for bytes such as `0x70`.

 This table is extracted from the map-token routine in the unpacked DOS executables, not from visual heuristics.
 The extractor is `tools/extract_sa_collision_table.py`.

 ## What the routine does